mcgregorsa/azure-network-protocols/README.md

 </p>
 <br />

-- Filter for DHCP (Dynamic Host Configuration Protocol).
+- Filter Wireshark for DHCP (Dynamic Host Configuration Protocol).
+  - Note: DHCP uses UPD Ports 67 and 68.
 - Open Notepad and create a .bat file.
 See image for contents.
   - Save file as dhcp.bat
   - In explorer, view>hidden to see ProgramData folder.